-'Keeping Children Safe in Education' ref Part four, pages 30-40DfE September 2021
+'Keeping Children Safe in Education'

 3.32 Sharing Concerns and Recording Incidents

 Individuals should be aware of their school/service's child protection procedures, including procedures for dealing with allegations against adults.
 All allegations must be taken seriously and properly investigated in accordance with local procedures and statutory guidance.
 Adults who are the subject of allegations are advised to contact their professional association.